Chart Color Schemes

 Mundingburra displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Mundingburra, as per the latest Census evaluation, 64.7% of dwellings were houses, with 35.2% being semi-detached, apartments, or other types.
+Mundingburra's dwelling structure, as per the latest Census, consisted of 64.7% houses and 35.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
-Home ownership in Mundingburra stood at 32.8%, with mortgaged dwellings at 32.5% and rented ones at 34.7%.
+Home ownership in Mundingburra was at 32.8%, with mortgaged dwellings at 32.5% and rented ones at 34.7%.
 The median monthly mortgage repayment was $1,413, lower than Non-Metro Qld's average of $1,517.
-The median weekly rent figure in Mundingburra was $270, compared to Non-Metro Qld's $305.
-Nationally, Mundingburra's mortgage repayments were significantly lower at $1,413 than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Mundingburra was $270, compared to Non-Metro Qld's $305.
+Nationally, Mundingburra's mortgage repayments were significantly lower at $1,413 than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing